 How to Upgrade to the Latest Version

 You can always upgrade from one Ubuntu release to the next one.
-For example, you can now upgrade directly from Ubuntu 17.10 to Ubuntu 18.04 LTS.
-But you can’t upgrade from Ubuntu 16.04 LTS yet—you’ll have to wait for Ubuntu 18.04.1 LTS, which is expected on July 26, 2018.
+For example, you can now upgrade directly from Ubuntu 21.10 to Ubuntu 22.04 LTS.
+You can upgrade from Ubuntu 20.04 LTS, too.

-If you’re running an LTS version of Ubuntu and want to upgrade to a non-LTS version—for example, if you want to upgrade from Ubuntu 18.04 LTS to Ubuntu 18.10—you’ll need to tell Ubuntu you want to see “any new version,” not just “long-term support versions.”
+If you’re running an LTS version of Ubuntu and want to upgrade to a non-LTS version—for example, if you want to upgrade from Ubuntu 22.04 LTS to Ubuntu 22.10—you’ll need to tell Ubuntu you want to see “any new version,” not just “long-term support versions.”
 This option is available at Software & Updates > Updates > Notify me of a new Ubuntu version.

 To upgrade to the latest available version of Ubuntu, press Alt+F2, type the following command, and press Enter:

 If you don’t see a message telling you the new release is available, press Alt+F2, type the following command, and then press Enter: